 Quincy

-Quincy is a young boy with moderate Autism and he has trouble recognizing non-verbal communication cues and social context.
+• Quincy is a young boy with Level 2 Autism - requiring significant support.
+Quincy has trouble recognizing non-verbal communication cues and social context.
+However, Quincy excels in structured learning environments and responds to direct explicit directions.

 Socially-unassisted, Quincy does not pick up on body language or situational context; he sometimes becomes scared, nervous, and frustrated around kids his age because of this.